Davidskumar/Student-Enrollment-Form-JPDB-/README.md

 ## Description
 This project demonstrates the integration of a Student Enrollment Form with JsonPowerDB, a high-performance, RESTful database designed for web applications.
 The form allows users to input and update student details, such as Roll Number, Full Name, Class, Date of Birth, Address, and Enrollment Date.
 The data is stored in JsonPowerDB, enabling fast retrieval and manipulation.
 The application provides real-time interaction with the database, ensuring efficient data handling.

+> ⭐ If you find this project helpful, please star this repository to show your support!

 ## Table of Contents
 1. [Benefits of using JsonPowerDB](#Benefits-of-using-JsonPowerDB)
 2. [Release History](#Release-History)